fdehech/PlateScraper/README.md

 # Web Scraper

-A Python web scraper built with Selenium WebDriver (Edge) to extract data from vidange.tn.
+A Python web scraper built with Selenium WebDriver (Edge) to extract data from vidange*tn.

 ## Features